molecule-labs/molecule/README.md

 }
 ```

 In case of Telnet, the binary stream carries either some binary data or a Telnet command that starts with the `IAC` byte.
 The `splitAt` parser splits each `ByteBuffer` that it receives at the position where the `IAC` command occurs or fails if the first byte of the received `ByteBuffer` matches `IAC`.
-Using the `telnetMsg` parser, we can now create a process type adapter that adapts process types that interract over string channels into process types that interract over raw byte buffer channels:
+Using the `telnetMsg` parser, we can now create a process type adapter that adapts process types that interact over string channels into process types that interact over raw byte buffer channels:

 ```scala
 abstract class TelnetLineAdapter[R: Message](ptype: ProcessType1x1[String, String, R]) extends ProcessType1x1[ByteBuffer, ByteBuffer, R] {